SoftUni-Internal/interactive-content/EN/02-Function-Context/07-homework.md

 [/slide]

 [slide hideTitle]
-# Ex.Problem: Next Article
+# Problem: Next Article

-[code-task title="Ex.Problem: Next Article" taskId="js-advanced-function-context-next-article" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
+[code-task title="Problem: Next Article" taskId="js-advanced-function-context-next-article" executionType="tests-execution" executionStrategy="javascript-js-dom-unit-tests" requiresInput] [code-editor language=javascript]
-[code-editor language=javascript]

 ```
-function getArticleGenerator(articles) {
+function nextArticle(articles) {
-    // TODO
+    // Write your code here
 }
 ```
 [/code-editor]
 [task-description]
-## Description
+# Description
-Write a JS program that sequentially **displays articles** on a web page when the user **clicks** a button.
+Write a function that sequentially **displays articles** on a web page when the user **clicks** a button.

 You will receive an **array of strings** that will initialize the program.

-You need to return a function that keeps the initial array in its closure and every time it is called, it takes the first element from the array and displays it on the web page, inside a div with ID "**content**".
+You need to return a function that keeps the initial array in its closure and every time it is called, it takes the first element from the array and displays it on the web page, inside a div with ID `content`.

 If there are no more elements left, your function should do nothing.